tarosaiba/tarosaiba.github.io/_posts/2021-03-23-cloud-spanner-local-env-quick.md

 Two points of this code set.
-* 通常、Spannerエミュレータ起動後にインスタンスの作成手順(`gcloud spanner instances create`)が必要になりますが、docker-compose立ち上げ時に自動でインスタンス作成されるようにしています
 * ✔ Normally, the instance creation procedure (`gcloud spanner instances create`) is required after launching the Spanner emulator, but I have made docker-compose so that instances are created automatically when we execute `docker-compose up`.
-* For DB initialization process (table creation & data submission), pre-prepared DDL/DML is automatically executed when docker-compose is started up.
+* ✔ For DB initialization process (table creation & data submission), pre-prepared DDL/DML is automatically executed when docker-compose is started up.

 So here are the steps.